vmware-tanzu/community-edition/docs/site/content/docs/latest/docker-monitoring-stack.md

 ![Prometheus Simple Query](/docs/img/prometheus-standalone2.png?raw=true)

 To check integration between Prometheus and Envoy, another query can be executed.
 When the Envoy landing page was displayed earlier, there was a section called `prometheus/stats`.
 These can now be queried as well, since these are the metrics that Envoy is sending to Prometheus.
-If we return to the Envoy landing page in the browser, and click on the prometheus/stats link and examine the metrics. one of these metrics, such as the `envoy_cluster_default_total_match`, and use it as a query in Prometheus (selecting Graph instead of Table this time):
+If we return to the Envoy landing page in the browser, and click on the prometheus/stats link and examine one of these metrics, such as the `envoy_cluster_default_total_match`, and use it as a query in Prometheus (selecting Graph instead of Table this time):

 ![Envoy Prometheus Metric Query](/docs/img/prometheus-standalone3.png?raw=true)